What You Need to Know Before Buying Neem Oil for Your Plants

 It is important to note that neem oil is bio-degradable once it is mixed with water.
 After mixing it in water, it starts to break down within 45 minutes and and its efficacy diminishes over the next 48 hours.
 This is why I strongly advise against storing or using any mixed solution that has been left in the spray bottle for more than 3 days.

 The active neem oil components (if any) in these "Ready-to-Use Neem Oil Spray" products have already disintegrated and are no longer effective, by the time this product reaches you.
 To put it bluntly, you are completely wasting your money if you buy these ready-to-use neem spray products.
 Without the active ingredients in neem oil, what remains in the solution is the neem fatty acid which has minimal beneficial effect on plants, except perhaps to make them a little shiny.
 This is no different from using any vegetable oil.

 Some Important Reminders

-While neem oil is generally safe around humans and pets, it is advised that you keep it away from small children, as in any substance that you would use in the garden.
-While neem oil has been known to have beneficial effects on the skin and hair, always consult a physician before applying it on your skin.
-It is better to take necessary precautions like using gloves or a face mask when using neem, especially if you suspect that you are pregnant.
-Ingesting neem may cause trembling and other side effects in pets (cats and dogs), which are usually not fatal.
-Always use any gardening product with caution and consult your veterinarian before using neem oil on pets.
+While neem oil is generally safe around humans and pets, it is more prudent to keep it away from small children, as in any substance that you would use in the garden.
+Ingesting large amounts of this substance may cause various adverse effects or reactions.
+Likewise, always consult a physician before applying neem on your skin or hair.
+If you suspect that you are pregnant, it is safe practice to take necessary precautions like using gloves or a face mask when using neem.
+For pets, ingesting neem may cause trembling and other side effects in cats and dogs, which are usually not fatal.
+Consult your veterinarian before using neem oil on pets.